csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

 ## Key Takeaways

 In this post we've discussed two simple ways on how to implement simple fallback mechanisms with LangChain that easily help us avoiding any token or rate limits in Azure OpenAI.
+These approaches are especially great for dealing with token limits, however, if you are looking for a real load-balancing approach on the `http` layer, have a look at [this post](https://www.raffertyuy.com/raztype/azure-openai-load-balancing/).